dlareau/puzzlehunt_server/docs/hunt_running.rst

 Registration" link on the front page.

-**What if I find a typo or other issue with a puzzle?**: Simply fix the puzzle, make sure the new version is uploaded to dropbox and click the download button for that puzzle from the management page.
+**What if I find a typo or other issue with a puzzle?**: Simply fix the puzzle, make sure the new version is uploaded to Dropbox and click the download button for that puzzle from the management page.

 **What if I accidentally unlock a puzzle for a team I shouldn't have?:** You can